-As of December 31, 2022, the Revolving Credit Facility bore interest at a rate of either one month LIBOR plus a margin ranging from 0.70% to 1.40% or the base rate plus a margin ranging from 0.0% to 0.40% (in each case depending upon Elme Communities' credit rating).
-The base rate was the highest of the administrative agent's prime rate, the federal funds rate plus 0.50% and the LIBOR market index rate plus 1.0%.
-Subsequent to the end of 2022, we executed an amendment to the Revolving Credit Facility to convert the benchmark interest rate from LIBOR to an adjusted SOFR, with no change in the applicable interest rate margins.
-In addition, the Revolving Credit Facility requires the payment of a facility fee ranging from 0.10% to 0.30% (depending on Elme Communities' credit rating) on the \$700.0 million committed revolving loan capacity, without regard to usage.
-As of December 31, 2022, the interest rate on the Revolving Credit Facility was one month LIBOR plus 0.85%, the one month LIBOR was 4.39% and the facility fee was 0.20%.
+The Revolving Credit Facility bears interest at a rate of either one month LIBOR plus a margin ranging from 0.70% to 1.40% or the base rate plus a margin ranging from 0.0% to 0.40% (in each case depending upon WashREIT's credit rating).
+The base rate is the highest of the administrative agent's prime rate, the federal funds rate plus 0.50% and the LIBOR market index rate plus 1.0%.
+In addition, the Revolving Credit Facility requires the payment of a facility fee ranging from 0.10% to 0.30% (depending on WashREIT's credit rating) on the \$700.0 million committed revolving loan capacity, without regard to usage.
+As of December 31, 2021, the interest rate on the Revolving Credit Facility is one month LIBOR plus 0.85%, the one month LIBOR is 0.10% and the facility fee is 0.20%.

-All outstanding advances for the Revolving Credit Facility are due and payable upon maturity in August 2025, unless extended pursuant to one or both of the two six-month extension options.
+All outstanding advances for the Revolving Credit Facility are due and payable upon maturity in August 2025, unless extended pursuant to one or both of thetwo six-month extension options.
 Interest only payments are due and payable generally on a monthly basis.

-For the three years ended December 31, 2022, we recognized interest expense (excluding facility fees) and facility fees as follows (in thousands):
+For the three years ended December 31, 2021, we recognized interest expense (excluding facility fees) and facility fees as follows (in thousands):